Warhammer (game): Gameplay

-Warhammer is a tabletop wargame where two or more players compete against each other with "armies" of 25 mm – 250 mm tall heroic miniatures.
+Warhammer is a tabletop wargame where two or more players compete against each other with "armies" of 25 mm – 250 mm tall miniatures.
 The rules of the game have been published in a series of books which describe how to move miniatures around the game surface and simulate combat in a "balanced and fair" manner.
 Games may be played on any appropriate surface, although the standard is a 6 by 4 ft tabletop decorated with model scenery in scale with the miniatures.
 Any individual miniature or group of similar miniatures in the game is called a "unit".

 The core game rules are supplied in a single book, with supplemental Warhammer Armies texts giving guidelines and background for army-specific rules.
 Movement of units about the playing surface is generally measured in inches, and units' combat performance is dictated randomly by either the roll of a 6-sided die (a 'D6') or a 6-sided 'scatter' die.
 The latter is often used to generate direction, commonly alongside an 'artillery' die, for cannons, stone-throwers, and other artillery.
 Each unit and option within the game is assigned a point value for balancing purposes.
 A game will commonly have armies of 750 to 3,000 points, although smaller and larger values are possible.